JHeeebert/password-generator/README.md

 # Issues Faced During Project
-1. JavaScript is tough as there are a lot of different elements that make up the language and I found my tutor to be extra helpful with bringing together a lot of the information what we talked about in class
+1. JavaScript is tough as there are a lot of different elements that make up the language and I found my tutor and office hours to be extra helpful with bringing together a lot of the information what we talked about in class

 # Screenshot